 No, you're not on Mars.
 You're in Arches National Park...

 Littered with over 2,000 giant, balancing rocks and natural stone arches, this aptly named national park is one of Utah's most majestic landscapes.
-Lace up your hiking boots and explore the textures, shapes and colours of these spectacularly eroded formations, discover ancient Ute Indian petroglyphs, or test your balance on a paddle boarding trip down the Colorado River.
+Lace up your hiking boots and explore the textures, shapes and colors of these spectacularly eroded formations, discover ancient Ute Indian petroglyphs, or test your balance on a paddle boarding trip down the Colorado River.
 With Canyonlands National Park just a stone's throw away and the city of Moab to enjoy Southwestern hospitality after adventure-packed days, this is the Wild West at its best.

 Our Arches National Park tours

 The best way to explore the park's towering rock pinnacles and sprawling canyons is with your feet.
 There are trails for everyone whether you're an experienced hiker or a beginner.
 Follow in the footsteps of Indiana Jones on the Double Arch Trail (it was a filming location in The Last Crusade), navigate through a labyrinth of giant sandstone fins on the Fiery Furnace hike, or crawl and scramble your way along the Devil's Garden trail.

 Go paddle boarding

 Get a different perspective on this desert landscape from a stand-up paddleboard.
 Surrounded by soaring sandstone cliffs, you'll float down a flat section of the Colorado River while learning about the park's history and some of the famous stories within the local community.
 With the sun on your back and the sounds of the water lapping beneath your board, this is as cruisy as it gets.